Christian nationalism in the United States

 Christianity-affiliated religious nationalism in the U.S.

-Christian nationalism asserts that the United States is a country founded by and for Christians.
+Christian nationalism is a belief that asserts that the United States was founded strictly by and for Christians and therefore should prioritize their interests in all social and political spheres.
 Christian nationalists in the United States advocate "a fusion of identitarian Christian identity and cultural conservatism with American civic belonging".
-It has been noted to bear overlap with Christian fundamentalism, white supremacy, Christian supremacy, the Seven Mountain Mandate movement, and dominionism.
+It has been noted to bear overlap with white supremacy, Christian supremacy, the Seven Mountain Mandate movement, and dominionism.
 Most researchers have described Christian nationalism as "authoritarian" and "boundary-enforcing", but recent research has focused on how libertarian, small-government ideology and neoliberal political economics have become part of the American Christian political identity.

-Description
+Beliefs

 Religion studies scholar Julie Ingersoll writes that the movement is a complex amalgamation of a number of concepts and traditions, with a long-term focus on theocratic, authoritarian forms of government based on Christianity.
 Not strictly Protestant, the movement has also had a significant conservative Catholic contingent.

 Christian nationalism also overlaps with but is distinct from theonomy, with it being more populist in character.
 Theocratic Christians seek to have the Bible inform national laws and have religious leaders in positions of government; while in America, Christian nationalists view the country's founding documents as "divinely inspired" and supernaturally revealed to Christian men to preference Christianity, and are willing to elect impious heads of state if they support right-wing causes.

 Christian nationalism supports the presence of Christian symbols in the public square, and state patronage for the practice and display of religion, such as Christmas as a national holiday, school prayer, singing "God Bless America", the exhibition of nativity scenes during Christmastide, and the Christian cross on Good Friday.
 During the Cold War, church attendance reached a high point in the 1950s, which was also when the United States added phrases like under God to the Pledge of Allegiance and on currency, described at the time as a civil religion that was motivated in part to show distance from communism.

-Christian nationalism also influenced the constitution of the Confederacy, which mentioned God overtly in contrast with the US Constitution.
+Christian nationalism also influenced the constitution of the Confederacy.
+The Constitution of the Confederate States explicitly mentioned God, in contrast with the United States Constitution.